fstwn/malt/src/malt/imgprocessing/README.md

 - The order in which you click the corners is irrelevant.
 - Clicked points will be marked with a red dot.
 - You can zoom the image.
 - **You can not edit.
-If you have misclicked, you have to run the whole routine again!**
+If you have misclicked, you have to run the imgperspective routine again!**

 It should look something like this: